Jon Berti Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in MLB.
+- The Phillies pitching staff is 14th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 25th-ranked team ERA among all league pitching staffs (5.40).
+- The Phillies have the 27th-ranked team ERA across all league pitching staffs (5.65).

-- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (14 total, 1.3 per game).

-- Nola (0-1) takes the mound for the Phillies to make his third start of the season.
+- The Phillies will send Wheeler (0-1) to the mound for his third start of the season.

-- His most recent time out was on Wednesday against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up seven hits.
+- The righty last pitched on Friday against the Cincinnati Reds, when he threw 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.